Jayx2u/blind-defusal/manual-web/README.md

 # blind-defusal-manual
-A web server with the Expert's Station
+A web server with the Expert's manual